-HOMEBOUND PROGRAMThe homebound program provides temporary instructional services in private homes and/or locations specified by the Homebound team.
-This program is for students who are referred from appropriate school system sources.
+HOMEBOUND PROGRAMThe homebound program provides temporary instructional services in private homes and/or locations specified by the Homebound team or virtually.
+This program is for students who have extenuating circumstances documented by a medical and/or psychiatric provider.
 Homebound teachers are well qualified and experienced.
 Homebound is committed to helping students keep a reasonable pace in their current educational curricula.
 Homebound instruction, however, can never replace classroom learning.
 It is essential that students return to school as soon as possible.Homebound Placement

 - A student is medically eligible for homebound services if the absence at home is anticipated to be at least four weeks.

-- Extending homebound services beyond four weeks requires a physician's reassessment of the student's medical condition with written recommendations sent to the Homebound/Hospital Education Center Director.
+- Extending homebound services beyond the original anticipated date of return requires a physician's reassessment of the student's medical condition with written recommendations sent to the Homebound/Hospital Education Center Director.

 - While awaiting the beginning of homebound services, a parent or guardian should obtain textbooks and assignments from the home school through the school guidance office.

 - A Homebound/Hospital Work List is left in the home for the parent/guardian at the end of each instructional session.
 Notes on the days' lessons, homework that needs to be completed and the listing of upcoming tests are provided.
 Information is designed to help parents monitor and support instruction during the time a student is homebound.

 - The parent/guardian should provide supervised instructional sessions for students every day of the school week.

 To secure homebound services, a parent or guardian must:

 - apply in the guidance office of the student's home school